WilJonze/Dm-Cabinet-of-Curiosities/README.md

 Next clone [This repository](https://github.com/WilJonze/Dm-Cabinet-of-Curiosities).

+Once Downloaded open the project and navagate to the `monster-mash` directory

-Once Downloaded run the follwing commands.
+Then run the following commands.

 `<npm install>`